 Water source heat pumps benefit from the thermal inertia of river water

-A heat pump can concentrate heat by compressing refrigerant gases into a small volume and then transfering the heat into buildings to provide warmth via heat exchangers.
+A heat pump can concentrate heat by compressing refrigerant gases into a small volume and then transferring the heat into buildings to provide warmth via heat exchangers.
 The refrigerant gas becomes cold when the pressure is released and this coldness can be exchanged with warmer water from the river – and the cycle can be repeated continuously.
 The effect is to transfer heat from the river into the building to heat the flats.

 Some interesting points to note:

 - heat pumps will become more common as the UK decarbonises its heating systems

 - the use of heat pumps is growing as the government subsidises low-carbon heat sources with the Renewable Heat Incentive

 - air source heat pumps, which heat exchange with ambient air, are cheaper to install than ground source heat pumps, but they are at their least efficient on the coldest days when they are most needed.